aitorzaldua/cryptoBankSmartContract/README.md

 - USER_ROLE: Aproved Customers.

 - REQUESTER_ROLE: Potential customer first make a request.
 The administrator will move it to USER_ROLE if approved.

+# Transactions.sol:

+##Inherits the Customers.sol contract
+##Only bank customers can make transfers.